 6. Early Career Research (ECR) Award (R21)

-The R21 lays the foundation for an independent career for ambitious researchers investigating biomedical or behavioral aspects of communicable diseases (hearing, taste, speech, smell, and balance, etc.).
+The R21 lays the foundation for an independent career for ambitious researchers investigating biomedical or behavioral aspects of communicable diseases (hearing, taste, speech, smell, balance, etc.).

 The R21 grant also covers: